What You Need to Know About Data Recovery in this Modern Age of Technology

 Just like everything else, hard drives have their lifespan too.
-They are a mechanical device so they are prone to failure and the average lifespan of hard drive is 3-5 years.
+They are a mechanical device so they are prone to failure.
+The average lifespan of a hard drive is 3-5 years.
 However, there are some exceptions and your hard drive can get corrupted or damaged anytime.
 Best is to backup all the data stored on your hard drive.

-This is among one of the most ridiculous myths about hard drive data recovery you’ll ever hear.
+This is among one of the ridiculous myths about hard drive data recovery you’ll ever hear.
 Hard drive manufacturers keep in mind that there is some space between the hard drive and the head and holes on the top cover to minimise the production cost and to implement new technology and to avoid the read/write heads coming in contact with each other.
 There is clean dust-free air inside the hard drive and this phenomenon is called floating height or flying height.

-The cost of professional data recovery service is pretty expensive.
+The cost of a professional data recovery service is pretty expensive.
 However, it all depends on the extent to which your hard drive is damaged and if it requires out-of-the-box approaches.
 The cost will end of the day commensurate with the kind of damage caused.

 This is another very common myth.
 Hitting or dropping the hard drive won’t fix anything.
 There is a notion that when the hard drive is not working then some parts might be loose and hitting will make it run again.
 The platters of the hard drive are connected to the head and the arm and by dropping it you’ll damage it.

-Some things should better be left to the experts and when it comes to recovering data from the hard drive, then it is best to get a processional to do it .
+Some things should better be left to the experts and when it comes to recovering data from the hard drive, then it is best to get a professional to do it.
 Losing precious data could be a painful and costly experience and instead of trying to take the easy way out, it would be better to get an expert for the job.